Early life and career of Jeff Gordon: Formation of No. 67 team and introduction to Ray Evernham

 Connerty was able to put together a three-race deal for Gordon, with sponsorship from Outback Steakhouse.
 While putting the team together, Connerty and Jackson sought assistance from Andy Petree, who was the Winston Cup crew chief for Harry Gant at the time.
 As Petree himself was too busy to prepare the Busch Series car, he enlisted help from Phil Barkdoll and his son Steve to prepare the car for Gordon.
 Still in need of a crew chief for Gordon, Petree made a phone call to his friend Ray Evernham to offer him an opportunity to meet Jeff for a September test session at Charlotte Motor Speedway.
 Evernham arranged a visit with Jeff and Carol at a hotel in Hendersonville, North Carolina.
-Evernham was amused by Gordon's small height, as he thought Jeff looked about fourteen or fifteen years old; and for the briefcase the young driver brought with him, which contained a cell phone, Game Boy, stock-car magazine, gum and peanuts.
+Evernham was amused by Gordon's small height, as he thought Jeff looked about thirteen to fifteen years old; and for the briefcase the young driver brought with him, which contained a cell phone, Game Boy, stock-car magazine, gum and peanuts.
 Gordon instantly felt he and Evernham had chemistry.
 They celebrated the beginning of their partnership by going to Hooters.
 The following day, they rolled the No. 67 Outback Steakhouse Pontiac out for their first laps together at the Charlotte test session.
 An open-practice day, the test session included notable competitors such as Davey Allison and eventual Busch Grand National Series champion Chuck Bown.
 Gordon started off slow, so Evernham asked Bown if he could get into Jeff's car to see whether the car itself was slow or if it was the driver.
 Bown agreed to help and outran Gordon's initial laps, which proved the car was fast.
 When Gordon realized the car was capable of going faster than he expected, he went ahead and outran Bown's laps; Jeff ultimately continued to improve throughout the day and was second fastest overall, just behind Allison.
 As impressed as Evernham was with Gordon's laps, he was even more impressed by Jeff's feedback.
 Gordon felt that his partnership with Evernham reminded him of that of his stepfather.
 Gordon's stint in the Busch Grand National Series marked the first time in his fifteen years of racing he did not have any input or hands-on assistance from Bickford.